 Tay-Sachs disease is inherited in an autosomal recessive pattern, which requires both parents to carry a gene mutation of the disease in order for a child to have a possibility of being affected.

 This knowledge has been used in Orthodox Jewish circles to assist couples in choosing a suitable mate to ensure their children will not be affected by the condition.
-An organisation called Dor Yeshorim runs an anonymous screening program for the disease with blood tests of adolescents in high school.
+An organization called Dor Yeshorim runs an anonymous screening program for the disease with blood tests of adolescents in high school.

 This method of prevention has been effective among specific populations, although it is not clear if it would work in general population groups, particularly those that may not consent to widespread genetic testing.
 However, some experts have taken an interest in a similar technique to extend this idea as a public health method of prevention.